The Neighbors: Income

 ancestry (4.0%), along with some Native American ancestry residents

 (3.6%), among others.
 In addition, 33.1% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Glendale Park

-neighborhood is English, spoken by 39.1% of households.
-Other important languages spoken here include Spanish and African languages.
+neighborhood is English, spoken by 46.4% of households.
+Other important languages spoken here include Spanish, African languages and Vietnamese.